 This course is an introductory approach to literature.
 Emphasis is placed on cultural analysis and advanced critical skills.
+Hours of class per week: 3.

 EN 239 The Modern Novel

 The study, interpretation, discussion, and analysis of some of the great American and European novels in the period from 1900 to the present day.
 Major work by leading twentieth century novelists associated with naturalism, realism, stream-of-consciousness, and other schools will be considered.